KyleGoetke/Platform-Panic/README.md

 Open `StartScreen.html` with your web browser of choice.
 * JavaScript needs to be enabled

-## Help
-Please reach out to Kyle Goetke with any questions or comments.

 ## Authors
 Developer - [Kyle Goetke](mailto:goetkek@protonmail.com)